unclesnottie/fallout4hack/README.md

 This mini-game essentially gives you a list of possible passwords and four tries to guess the password.
 An incorrect guess will give  likeness score which is the number of characters that match.
 If all four tries get used, the terminal becomes locked permanently.
-I highly recommend you quicksave before hacking.
+I highly recommend you quick save before hacking.

 This application allows you to enter all the passwords separated by spaces.
 It will show an error if the words are not all the same length.
 If they are the